Common questions

 How do you make sure the quiz content is appropriate and accurate?

-Topics come from official curriculum data where it exists — France (data.education.gouv.fr / Eduscol), the UK (Oak National Academy · National Curriculum), the US (Common Core), and ministry-aligned catalogs for Israel, Germany, Spain, Italy and other countries.
+Topics come from official curriculum data where it exists — France (data.education.gouv.fr / Eduscol), the UK (Oak National Academy · National Curriculum), the US (Common Core, which most states adopted or aligned their own standards to — there is no national US curriculum), and ministry-aligned catalogs for Israel, Germany, Spain, Italy and other countries.
 Answers are graded against a rubric, not just right/wrong.
 You can flag any question from the parent dashboard and it will not appear again.

 Does it work offline?